 Infodemic Training Project aims to contribute to civic engagement, transparency, accountability and media literacy by developing a sustainable online training tool to increase project target groups’ capacity of fact-checking in various forms of misinformation and knowledge about the COVID-19.
 The online tool, available for use in university lectures, NGO training, and the internet/website, will focus on developing an understanding of misinformation and dealing with misinformation, fake news, and other problems.

-In early 2020, World Health Organization (WHO) announced a new threat to the struggle of the COVID-19 pandemic.
-The latest threat of the spread of misinformation, which is called “infodemic” by WHO, can be explained as the people’s struggle to find accurate information and reliable sources during crises due to the information overload.
-Infodemic creates an obstacle for the people who need and search for guidance in crises, becoming a public health problem.
-Recently the researches show that, in Turkey, fake news and misinformation are widespread.
-False beliefs and conspiracy theories are widely spread around the people, as we witnessed in the COVID-19 case.
+In the early 2020, World Health Organization (WHO) announced a new threat to the struggle of COVID-19 pandemic.
+The new threat of the spread of misinformation, which is called “infodemic” by WHO, can be explained as the people’s struggle to find an accurate information and reliable sources during the time of crises due to the information overload.
+Infodemic creates an obstacle for the people that need and search for a guidance in crises, and it becomes a public health problem.
+Recently the researches show that, in Turkey, the fake news and misinformation are very common.
+False beliefs and conspiracy theories are widely spreaded around the people as we witnessed in COVID-19 case.

 Infodemic training will be the first example of a free and open online tool that collects data, research, and sources about infodemics.
 Moreover, it will be the first Turkish training tool that focuses on the COVID-19 case that aims to struggle with misinformation and empower the target groups to learn fact-checking skills.